 IF YOU HAVE BEEN INJURED BY A DIABETES DRUG, CONTACT OUR EXPERIENCED LAWYERS

 Pharmaceutical drugs are prescribed to help people treat conditions and recover from injuries.
 The last thing that people should expect is to be further injured or maligned after taking a drug — especially a drug that they were told would be safe to consume.
 Sadly, every year Americans suffer life-altering and fatal injuries and illnesses due to the side effects of pharmaceutical drugs.
 Diabetes medications are not immune from this charge.
 Patients taking these medications have been diagnosed with various cancers and serious cardiovascular problems.

 If you or a loved one has been injured after taking a diabetes medication, contact Thomas J. Henry.
 Our team of experienced dangerous drug attorneys are available 24/7, nights and weekends to hear your claim.
-Let us give you a free case consultation and determine if you may be entitled to compensation for your damages.
+Let us give you a free review of your diabetes drug lawsuit to determine if you may be entitled to compensation for your damages.
 Our firm has offices in Corpus Christi, San Antonio, Dallas, Houston, and Austin, serving clients across Texas and nationwide.